Information for Businesses

 - Construction Waste Best Management Practices Fact Sheet

 Low Impact Development is a storm water best management practice that mimics natural hydrologic processes to treat and control storm water.
 These practices can help designers, architects, planners and engineers design projects that better manage storm water runoff and prevent pollution on private, commercial or industrial properties.

 For more detailed descriptions of Low Impact Development best management practices, please review the San Diego Low Impact Development Design Manual.

 Low Impact Development Map

-We’ve researched good examples of LID design within the City of San Diego and included them on the map below so that you can see for yourself how these treatment control structures work in real situations.
-If you are aware of an outstanding example of LID design that was not included on this map, please, let us know about it.
+We’ve researched good examples of Low Impact Development design within the City of San Diego and included them on the map below so that you can see for yourself how these treatment control structures work in real situations.
+If you are aware of an outstanding example of Low Impact Development design that was not included on this map, please, let us know about it.
 Contact us at: [email protected]

 Sustainable landscapes apply water conservation design techniques to reduce outdoor water use, decrease the need for landscape chemicals and minimize the amount of urban runoff that enters the storm drain system.
 When you switch to a native landscape, apply rainwater harvesting methods and install efficient irrigation systems, you can create a sustainable landscape that is both enjoyable and improves water quality.